Florida coach Billy Napier back on the proverbial hot seat after meltdown against USF

 No one should be surprised if that was Napier’s last game at Florida Field.
 After all, he dropped to 20-20 overall, including 14-7 at home, and has consecutive road games upcoming against No. 3 LSU and No. 5 Miami.

-Lose both and why wouldn’t Florida athletic director Scott Stricklin make a change during the team’s first off week and before Texas visits Gainesville for the first time since 1940?
+Lose both and why wouldn’t Florida athletic director Scott Stricklin make a change during the team’s first off week and before seventh-ranked Texas visits Gainesville for the first time since 1940?
+The one pause might be Napier's nearly $20 million buyout.

 “I think I’m more concerned with doing my job to help lead these young men,” Napier said when asked about whether he’s the right guy for the program.
 “That’s a big-picture question, and I think right now it’s more about today.
 It’s more about what we do tomorrow, and I think that’s what we’ve got to get consumed with.